B. Handling Result Flags

 func fetchFlagDetails(for entrupyID: String) {

-EntrupyApp.sharedInstance().getFlagDetailsForResult(withEntrupyID: entrupyID) { [weak self] result, error in
+EntrupyApp.sharedInstance().getFlagDetailsForResult(withEntrupyID: entrupyID) { result, error in

 if let error = error {